MY EXPOSE ON POLYGAMY

 I have known a few lesbian women who swear by polygamy!
 But my experience is: If you want over-all bad, enter polygamy and find out for yourself, the hard way, what polygamy is all about.

 Many inductees, as well as converts to plural marriage, have soon discovered for themselves what polygamy is all about.
-That is, they found out the hard way why polygamy should never be legal!
+That is, they found out the hard way why polygamy should never be legalized!

 See my many posted blogs for more on this subject.
 For example, I published a Book Review on my Website called It’s Not About the Sex, My Ass!
 Written by Joanne Hanks.
-It’s my first recommended wonderful read, if you want to get an insider’s first-hand view of life in polygyny.
+This book is my first recommended read, if you want to get an insider’s first-hand view of life in polygyny.

 In closing, tell me, are you of the persuasion polygamy should be legal?
 Why or why not?
 I would love to read your comments concerning this controversial subject.